Easter at home

-Easter is the ideal opportunity to flex your culinary muscles (or order from a restaurant, if you need a break from the kitchen).
-Plan a special Easter Sunday extravaganza for one, two or however many are in your household.
-Dive into your well-thumbed recipe books for inspiration (though you may have to be flexible due to the current situation) or venture online for simple recipes that you can make using the ingredients you have in.
+Easter is the ideal opportunity to flex your culinary muscles (or order a takeaway, if you need a break from the kitchen).
+Dive into your well-thumbed recipe books for inspiration or venture online for new recipes, then plan an extravaganza for one, two or however many are in your household.

 What’s on your table?

 Spend your downtime calling or Skyping your family and friends.
-Depending on your pastimes and interests, you could host a virtual draw-along, an Easter-themed quiz or even a karaoke night.
+Depending on your pastimes and interests, you could host a virtual draw-along, a themed quiz or even a karaoke night.
 Virtual potlucks are also popular, as they offer a glimpse at the creations everyone else has been cooking up.

-If you’re feeling generous (or the urge to treat yourself strikes), why not stock up on a few unique Easter gifts?
+If you’re in a generous mood (or the urge to treat yourself strikes), why not stock up on a few unique Easter gifts?
 Would your friends and family appreciate some new tableware?
-A vase for their Easter blooms?
-Or perhaps something to brighten their scheme?
-Alternatively, if you have children – or very enthusiastic flatmates – consider buying a few small chocolate eggs and organising a treasure hunt in your house or garden (weather permitting, of course).
+A vase for their spring blooms?
+Or something to brighten their scheme?
+Alternatively, if you have children – or very enthusiastic flatmates – consider buying a few small chocolate Easter eggs and organising a treasure hunt in your house or garden.